crateio/distutils2/docs/source/apiref.rst

-   A command's raison d'etre: carry out the action it exists to perform, controlled by the options initialized in :meth:`initialize_options`, customized by other commands, the setup script, the command-line, and config files, and finalized in :meth:`finalize_options`.
+   A command's raison d'etre: carry out the action it exists to perform, controlled by the options initialized in :meth:`initialize_options`, customized by other commands, the setup script, the command line, and config files, and finalized in :meth:`finalize_options`.
 All terminal output and filesystem interaction should be done by :meth:`run`.